Shreya-agr09/TDSGA2/README.md

 # TDSGA2
-This repository is amde for solving TDS GA2 questions
+This repository is amde for solving TDS GA2 questions.